plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 00952181 85c0            test    eax,eax
 ```

-I can see that the `eax` register contains `0x000001df`, this is the return value from `recv`.
+I observed that the `eax` register contains `0x000001df`, this is the return value from `recv`.
 I evaluated the expression:

 ```
 0:009> ?
 1df